brodieorefice/PayloadPond/README.md

+# Note:

+Windows scripts are currently in development along with other OS's.
+Personally I write ones for Mac first as that's the os i'm on, and then translate them to a Linux verson if required.
+Only after that I will write a Windows equivalent becasuse of the vast differences.

 # PayloadPond

 Welcome to **PayloadPond**, a repository dedicated to storing and sharing payloads for the USB Rubber Ducky.
 The USB Rubber Ducky is a powerful penetration testing tool disguised as a USB drive, capable of injecting keystroke payloads into target systems at lightning speed.